Pignomaster/simple-type-writer/addons/type_writer_label/README.md

 ### Notify when the typing is done
 The signal `typewriting_done` is emitted when the last character of the current typed text has been displayed.
 You can also ask the `TypeWriterLabel`still has some text to type with the function `is_typing()`.

+### Notify when new chars are typed
+The signal `new_chars_typed` is emitted when new chars are written in the label.
+The signal brings the written chars.

 ### Skip typing
 By calling `skip_typing` while the `TypeWriterLabel`is typing, the text will be displayed all at once.